rsapkf/www/src/writing/hobbies/speedcubing-timers/index.md

 - [cTimer](http://www.ctimer.co.uk/)

   - Dark mode
-  - Supports Inspection
+  - Supports inspection
-  - Scramble Image
+  - Scramble image

   cTimer is made by [Conrad Rider](http://rider.biz/), maker of [VisualCube](http://cube.rider.biz/visualcube.php) and [other cubing software](http://cube.rider.biz/).

 - [Ruwix Timer](https://ruwix.com/online-rubiks-stopwatch-timer/)
   - Customizable theme and design
-  - Scramble Image + Graph
+  - Scramble image + graph
-  - Supports Inspection
+  - Supports inspection

 There are tons of timers out there but I think these options are pretty great for any use case that you might have.
 Enjoy!